ShellyXueHan/code-challenge/ansible/README.md

 1. Local environment setup:

-  - python3 and pip
+  - python3 and pip3
-  - Ansible - version 2.9.6
+  - Ansible - version 2.9.6 (installed with pip3)
   - oc cli - version 3.11 (corresponding to the cluster version, when migrating to OCP4, update this)
+  - kubectl - version 1.11 (that comes with oc cli package)

 2. Configure application settings and running playbooks